-The U.S. Department of Energy (DOE) Advanced Vehicle Testing Activity (AVTA) consists of vehicle, battery, and infrastructure testing on advanced technology related to transportation.
-The activity includes tests on hybrid electric vehicles (HEVs), including testing the HEV batteries when both the vehicles and batteries are new and at the conclusion of 160,000 miles of on-road accelerated testing.
-This report provides test results for beginning-of-test (BOT) and end-of-test (EOT) battery testing conducted on a 2008 Chevrolet Tahoe HEV, number 5170 (VIN 1GNFC13568R215170) from both laboratory and on-road test configurations.
+The U.S. Department of Energy's (DOE's) Advanced Vehicle Testing Activity (AVTA) consists of vehicle, battery, and infrastructure testing on advanced technology related to transportation.
+The activity includes tests on Hybrid Electric Vehicles (HEVs), including testing the HEV batteries when both the vehicles and batteries are new and at the conclusion of 160,000 miles of on-road accelerated testing.
+This report provides test results for beginning-of-test (BOT) and end-of-test (EOT) battery testing conducted on a 2008 Chevrolet Tahoe HEV, number 7400 (VIN 1GNFC13518R207400) from both laboratory and on-road test configurations.
 BOT testing is conducted when a vehicle is new and EOT testing is conducted after a vehicle has accumulated approximately 160,000 miles of on-road accelerated testing.
-The battery laboratory test results include those from the Static Capacity Test and the Hybrid Pulse Power Characterization (HPPC) Test.3 Vehicle test results include those from Acceleration Testing and the Fuel Economy Testing.4
+The battery laboratory test results include those from the Static Capacity Test and the Hybrid Pulse Power Characterization (HPPC) Test.
+Vehicle test results include those from Acceleration Testing and the Fuel Economy Testing.